HWTechClub/Custom-Static-Website-Generator/whatsapp-web.js/src/commands.md

 *wg* -> Command wg help to get the avaialabe instructions *wg help* -> The following are the available commands:
-*wg create <company name> -> creates a framework for the website after getting details of the website
+*wg create <company name> -> creates a website without details

+# Note:
+After the user uses *wg create <company name>*.
+The bot should instruct the user to enter the rest of the details.
+To see the details to be entered, please check *website.js* under models folder.

+The commands should follow the rules below :
+*wg website firstName*
+*wg website lastName*
+...etc

 # Following commands only works when a website is created